No reviews

 • Use

 Majoran is used in the Mediterranean with meat, salads, cheese and bread, when a little citrus is desired, often as a milder substitute for oregano.
-If you want to use oregano instead of marjoram in a dish, make sure that the strong taste does not overpower the other flavor components.
+If you want to use oregano instead of marjoram in a dish, make sure that the strong flavor does not overpower the other flavor components.

 • 100% dried leaf (zipped) of the Origanum majorana